kevinAcevedo240/make-it-grid-ai/README.md

 ## 💖 Support the Project

 Thank you so much already for using my project!
-If you want to go a step further and support my open source work, buy me a pizza:
+If you want to go a step further and support my open source work, buy me a coffe:

 <a href='https://buymeacoffee.com/kevinacevedo' target='_blank'><img height='42' style='border:0px;height:36px;' src='https://i.postimg.cc/C5JMPSN4/buymecoffe.png' border='0' alt='Buy Me a Coffee' /></a>